songssssss/GCP-PDE-preparation/Questions/examples.md

 Dear Team,

-As I wrap up my last day here, I wanted to take a moment to express my heartfelt gratitude to each of you.
-Working alongside such a talented and dedicated group has been an incredible experience, and I will carry the memories of our time together with me.
+Today is my last day here, and I wanted to take a moment to express my heartfelt gratitude to each of you.

-I am grateful for the support, encouragement, and countless laughs we've shared.
-Each of you has contributed to my journey in a meaningful way, and I appreciate everything I've learned from you.
+Working alongside each of you has been an enriching journey filled with laughter, challenges, and growth.
+Your support, kindness, and guidance have made this experience truly unforgettable, and I appreciate everything I've learned from you through our collaboration on various audit projects.

+Before I depart, I have prepared a special treat for all of you - pastries made of roses and jasmine from my hometown.
+I have placed them on the snack table and I hope you enjoy these unique flavors.

-While I’m excited about the new opportunities ahead, I will truly miss the camaraderie and the daily interactions we’ve had.
+While I move forward on my path, I will truly miss these days.
 Please stay in touch!
-You can reach me at [your personal email] or connect with me on LinkedIn ([your LinkedIn profile link]).
+You can reach me at songzwviola@gmail.com, +852 56031042, or connect with me on LinkedIn ([your LinkedIn profile link]).

 Thank you once again for everything.
 Wishing you all continued success and happiness!